jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The praying mantis is the only insect that can turn its head
+⚡<!-- FUNFACT --> Fun fact: A bull can inseminate 300 cows from one single ejaculation.

 </div>